A list of recent and ongoing clean tech projects in Western Canada

-- Razor Energy: heat exchange from water co-produced with oil, augmented with heat from natural gas power generation in Swan Hills, Alberta
+- Razor Energy, and its geothermal company Futera Power: heat exchange from water co-produced with oil, augmented with heat from natural gas power generation in Swan Hills, Alberta

 - Suncor: two co-generation units to replace coke-fired boilers, reducing the greenhouse gas emission by 25%, sulphur dioxide emissions by 45% and nitrogen oxide emissions by 15%.

 - Various small scale natural gas generators are used to generate heat for warming along with electricity